Creating wallets

 '

-Let's look at what data you need to input to create a wallet for a customer:
+Let's look at what data you need to input to create a wallet for your EPM.

-Once you've sent the request the wallet you should receive a response like this:
+Once you've sent the request for creating the wallet, you should receive a response like this:

 {